LucaCanali/sparkMeasure/README.md

 [![PyPI - Downloads](https://img.shields.io/pypi/dm/sparkmeasure)](https://pypistats.org/packages/sparkmeasure)
 [![API Documentation](https://img.shields.io/badge/API-Documentation-brightgreen)](docs/Reference_SparkMeasure_API_and_Configs.md)

-### SparkMeasure is a tool for performance troubleshooting of Apache Spark jobs
-SparkMeasure is a tool and library designed for efficient analysis and troubleshooting of Apache Spark jobs.
-It focuses on easing the collection and examination of Spark metrics, making it a practical choice for both developers and data engineers.
+SparkMeasure is a tool and a library designed to ease performance measurement and troubleshooting of Apache Spark jobs.
+It focuses on easing the collection and analysis of Spark metrics, making it a practical choice for both developers and data engineers.
-With SparkMeasure, users gain a deeper understanding of their Spark job performance, enabling faster and more reliable data processing workflows.
+With sparkMeasure, users gain a deeper understanding of their Spark job performance, enabling faster and more reliable data processing workflows.

 ### ✨ Highlights